rackerlabs/technical-blog/_posts/2020-06-03-rackspace-offers-a-compete-suite-of-services-for-oracle-cx-commerce.md

 ### What does the offer include?

-Now, we're enhancing the RAS Digital Experience portfolio to include a suite of offers for customers who want to use Oracle CX Commerce for your e-commerce application.
+Now, we're enhancing the RAS Digital Experience portfolio to include a suite of offers for customers who want to use Oracle CX Commerce for their e-commerce application.
 This suite of offers consists of the following components:

 - RAS Digital Experience Implementation Services for Oracle CX Commerce
-- RAS Digital Experience Integration Services for Oracle CX Commerce (ProServ offers)
+- RAS Digital Experience Integration Services for Oracle CX Commerce&mdash;Professional Services (ProServ) offers
-- RAS Digital Experience Application Managed Services for Oracle CX Commerce (a monthly subscription offer)
+- RAS Digital Experience Application Managed Services for Oracle CX Commerce&mdash;a monthly subscription offer

-The Rackspace Integration ProServ Team, the RAS Digital Oracle Team, or a trusted partner do the custom coding and integration work to implement your complete e-commerce environment on Oracle CX Commerce.
+The Rackspace Integration ProServ team, the RAS Digital Oracle team, or a trusted partner do the custom coding and integration work to implement your complete e-commerce environment on Oracle CX Commerce.
 This service includes the development of your custom shopping cart and any integrations between CX Commerce